Hilda Belcher: Career

 Belcher also became well known in Georgia.
 During the 1920s and 1930s, Belcher often taught and exhibited at the Telfair Academy of Arts and Sciences (1928, 1933 and 1935).
 There she painted landscapes of the Savannah area and scenes representative of the area's African American culture in the early part of the century.
 Paintings such as Go Down Moses (1936) and The Choir (1934) are notable for their vibrancy, and for the respect and sensitivity with which Belcher portrayed African-American men, women and children.

 Belcher also published illustrations, cartoons, and caricatures that appeared in popular magazines such as Cosmopolitan, Good Housekeeping, and Town and Country, as well as in the catalogs of Sears, Roebuck and Company.

 Belcher began to suffer from health problems in the 1940s and rarely exhibited new work after this time.
-She died on April 27, 1963, in the Orthopedic Hospital, Orange, and was buried in Evergreen Cemetery in Rutland, Vermont.
+She died on April 27, 1963, in the Orthopedic Hospital, Orange.

 During her lifetime, Belcher had more than 28 solo exhibitions.
 Recently, Belcher's work has been featured in exhibitions at the Telfair Museum of Art (Savannah), the Vermont Historical Society (Montpelier), and the Robert Hull Fleming Museum (Burlington).
 Her work also can be found in other collections, private and public, including Robert Hull Fleming Museum, Morris Museum of Art, Pennsylvania Academy of the Fine Arts, and the Frances Lehman Loeb Art Center at Vassar College among others.